 You may not want your child to talk to strangers on their channel, but interaction is something YouTube takes as a positive signal.
 "Liking" comments only takes a few seconds, as does pinning a top comment.

 YouTube channels posting more than once a week perform much better.
 If possible, post a video to YouTube three or more times per week, especially if you're starting out and trying to build an audience.

 How to keep your kids safe on YouTube

 The number one worry for most parents is their child’s safety on YouTube while viewing content.
 Starting their own channel adds another layer to this, which is why the following is so important.

 Use the privacy settings

-With children under 13, you can set the privacy settings so that everything is private.
+For children under 13, you can set the privacy settings so everything is private.
 Only those you invite to view the channel can watch the videos.
-However, bear in mind these privacy settings mean that only friends and family can view your child’s page, which keeps them safe; but it’s not helpful if they’re trying to build a successful channel.
+However, bear in mind these privacy settings mean that only friends and family can view your child’s page.
+This should keep them safe; but it’s not helpful if they’re trying to build a successful channel.

 Set rules with your kids

-Keep a close eye on what their kids are doing in their videos and how much information they inadvertently give away.
+Keep a close eye on what your kids are doing in their videos and how much information they inadvertently give away.
 Also, set rules for what they can and can’t do in videos.
 For instance, you might not want them to show their face and only narrate over the video footage.
-Also, be clear about what they can’t do, for example:

 Turn off comments